Photo: Mexico City (Some rights reserved)

 It’s a Saturday night in Mexico City, the largest megalopolis in the world.

-I don’t like large cities, but I’ve always felt at home in DF.
+I don’t like large cities, but I’ve always felt at home in Mexico City, DF, CDMX, the Centro Histórico.
 My thoughts race back to other homes and other community experiences.
-Many times my mind races back to the years in the early 1980s I spent at Bloomington’s Indiana University.
+Many times my mind finds its way back to the years in the mid 1980s I spent at Bloomington’s Indiana University.

 In many ways my dormitory, the Collins Living Learning Center, was a limestone cruise ship in which you could serve yourself as much pop or juice as you’d like in the cafeteria.